luckydonald/pytg/DOCUMENTATION.md

 	- Returns:
 		the parsed result using `pytg.result_parser.success_fail` parser or raises an `pytg.exceptions.IllegalResponseExceptions`.

-- `send_typing(peer)`: Sends typing notification.
+- `send_typing(peer, status)`: Sends typing notification.
 You can supply a custom status (range 0-10): none, typing, cancel, record video, upload video, record audio, upload audio, upload photo, upload document, geo and choose contact.
 	- Arguments:
 		- `peer`: *mandatory*, needs a Peer (type: `str`), and may not be repeated.
+		- `status`: *optional*, needs a NonNegativeNumber (type: `int >= 0`), and may not be repeated.
 	- Keyword arguments:
 		- `enable_preview`: *optional*, if the URL found in a message should have a preview.
 Default: False.
 (Will be ignored by the CLI with non-sending commands.)
 		- `retry_connect`: *optional*, how often the initial connection should be retried.
 Default: 2.
 Negative number means infinite.